GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Recognize and Reward: When possible, acknowledge the contributions of those who help improve your security.
 Publicly credit researchers (with their permission) in advisories or on a Hall of Fame page to encourage others to report.
-If resources allow, consider offering rewards—such as bounties or swag—for valid reports (but be mindful that some types of rewards may influence the vulnerability market).
-Even a sincere thank-you note or certificate of appreciation can motivate researchers.
-This positive reinforcement helps build a reputation that your organization values security contributions.
+If resources allow, consider offering rewards.

 By adhering to these best practices, organizations and open source projects can create a robust ecosystem for vulnerability handling and disclosure.
 The result is a win-win: security researchers have confidence that reporting issues will lead to constructive action, and users benefit from timely fixes and open communication about the security of the products they rely on.